 The National Archives has an excellent guidance document on flexible scheduling.

 Not necessarily.
 Unless otherwise specified, the College Archives provides open and equitable access to all researchers, in line with the College’s overall commitment to transparency and accountability as well as archivists’ professional values.
 However, the College Archives is also sensitive to special considerations, such as privacy concerns.
 There are currently a variety of access policies in use in the College Archives depending on the collection.
-If you would like to transfer materials to the archives but have concerns about information you think should be redacted, closed for a certain period of time, or restricted to certain audiences (for example, only viewable by college staff), contact the Friends Historical Library.
+If you would like to transfer materials to the archives but have concerns about information you think should be redacted, closed for a certain period of time, or restricted to certain audiences (for example, only viewable by college staff), contact the College Archives.

 For questions about purging digital records, digital information records security, or digital storage contact ITS at firstname.lastname@example.org